 The effect of adopting a Cumulative Impact Policy is to create a "rebuttable presumption".
 That is, if relevant representations are received, applications for new premises licences and club premises certificates or material variations to existing licences / certificates will not be granted, unless the applicant can demonstrate that the operation of the premises involved will not add to the cumulative impact being experience in a particular area.

-Please contact the Licensing Team for further information should it be required.
+Please contact the Licensing Team for further information if required.

 A Public Register showing details of a premise can be viewed at the links below: